yandex-cloud/terraform-provider-yandex/docs/data-sources/organizationmanager_idp_userpool.md

 - `labels` (Map Of String).
 Resource labels as key:value pairs.
 - `name` (**Required**)(String).
 Name of the userpool.
 - `organization_id` (**Required**)(String).
 ID of the organization this userpool belongs to.
+- `password_blacklist_policy` [Block].
+Password blacklist policy for this userpool.
+  - `check_common` (Bool).
+Whether check in common password database is enabled.
+Default value is true.
 - `password_lifetime_policy` [Block].
 Password lifetime policy for this userpool.
   - `max_days_count` (Number).
 Maximum number of days a password remains valid.
  Zero means passwords never expire.